flare-foundation/docs/docs/user/automatic-claiming.md

 1. Click **Connect to Wallet** and log into your wallet.
 2. Select your **Main Account** or **Delegation Account**, if you have enabled a PDA.
-3. At the bottom of the screen, see the **Claim _x_ FLR** button, where _x_ is the number of `$FLR` rewards you have.
+3. At the bottom of the screen, see the **Claim _x_ FLR** button, where _x_ is the number of `$FLR` rewards you can claim.

-!!! note "Reward must be high enough to pay the executor's fee"
+!!! note

-    If the reward amount is too low to accommodate the fee, automatic claims won't occur, so you may see small amounts of unclaimed rewards even if you have autoclaiming set up.
+    If the configured executor is doing its job correctly, you should never see any pending rewards.